leonstel/leonstel.github.io/drafts/gmap3.md

 If you don't wait for the map to be initialized the googelMapsInstance could be `undefined`.
 Like the scenario I did tell you about, where the asynchrounously gmap script loading gets delay.
 In the next article I will take this idea and combine it with another concept to make it even more practical.

-## Further reading
-Redux
-    - reducer
-    - actions
-MobX, more implicit state management
-Flux pattern, multiple store

-Store
-Dont use in production
-Not really a stable way of having deep layers of state (detecting change)